stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 ### Step 1: Prepare the Dataset

 Let's begin by preparing the dataset.

 Since our dataset is already in a clean, tabular format, minimal preprocessing effort is required.
 Our main tasks are to rename the columns and convert the data into the JSONL format, which is compatible with Levanter.
-For detailed instructions, refer to the [Training on Your Data](docs/Training-on-Your-Data.md) section in our documentation."
+For detailed instructions, refer to the documentation [Training on Your Data](../Training-On-Your-Data.md)."

 Below is a code snippet for dataset preparation.
-The `prompt` provides the model with instructions to enhance its understanding of the task at hand.
+The `PROMPT` provides the model with instructions to enhance its understanding of the task at hand.
 In our example, the prompt details the potential function names and attributes, aiding the model in generating the correct output.
 While helpful, including a prompt is optional for fine-tuning.